ignaciojci/gtmask/README.md

 This R package extends the package [ABHgenotypeR](https://github.com/StefanReuscher/ABHgenotypeR/) written by Reuscher and Furuta (2016).

-This sets double recombinants to missing with `maskTransitionSites()` (e.g. in the sequence HHAABB, AA is replaced by missing data, NN), and sets double recombinant calls at the start and end of chromosomes to missing with `maskChromosomeEnds()` (e.g. in the chromosome start sequence of 5’-AAHH or end sequence BBAA-3’, both AAs are replaced by NN).
+This sets double recombinants to missing with `maskTransitionSites()` (e.g. in the sequence HHAABB, AA is replaced by missing data, NN), and sets potentially erroneous calls at the start and end of chromosomes to missing with `maskChromosomeEnds()` (e.g. in the chromosome start sequence of 5’-AAHH or end sequence BBAA-3’, both AAs are replaced by NN).
+The output is compatible for analysis with [R/qtl](https://github.com/kbroman/qtl) by Karl Broman.

 ## Installation